 By sorting out the problems and products that people may find difficult to do in daily life, as well as the design of products that feel complicated to use, it is proposed to fully consider product visibility, product feedback, and product design when designing products.

-It should be as simple as possible, consider human errors and other related viewpoints; when conceiving a product, first put yourself in the user's shoes and imagine the user's feelings, and adhere to the people-oriented design concept.
+It should be as simple as possible, consider human errors and other related viewpoints; when conceiving a product, first put yourself in the user's shoes imagine the user's feelings, and adhere to the people-oriented design concept.

 5. How to get started with CRO